Map Drawing Guide

 Tip:

-The amount of details to put in a map is either a personal preference, or a project requirement.
+The amount of details to add is either a personal preference or a project requirement.

 In the next example, I was asked to draw a cover for a music album.
 It is full of details (as requested).